 Oakland says "Total quality management is an approach to improve the effectiveness and flexibility of business as a whole.
-It is essentially a way of organizing and involving the whole organization; every department, every activity, every single at every level."
-Ouality person management as a concept is a question of determining, developing and controlling a organization's quality.
+It is essentially a way of organizing and involving the whole organization; every department, every activity, every single level." person at everv Ouality management as a concept is a question of determining, developing and controlling a organization's quality.
 It is based on the premise that every task accomplished within an organization can be viewed as a process; the process can be defined, measured and improved.
-TOM attempts to apply statistical analysis and process improvement techniques to everything of the manufacturing floor
+TQM attempts to apply statistical analysis and process improvement techniques to everything of the manufacturing floor needs of the customer and provide the product to satisfy his needs.
+This was one of the main doctrines of quality taught to Japanese management by Deming.

 Deming says that "the customer is the most important part of the production line".
 Without someone to purchase our product we might as well shutdown the whole plant.
 But what does the customer need?
 How can we be useful to him?
 What does he think he needs?
 Can he pay for it?
 These are the questions that are to be understood.
-Therefore, there is a necessity to study the needs of the customer and provide the product to satisfy his needs.
-This was one of the main doctrines of quality taught to Japanese management by Deming.
+Therefore, there is a necessity to study the